maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 WarpWallets are used a couple of times per decade, you're at risk of forgetting.
-We internally discussed easier-to-remember password systems, like interwoven lines from famous poems, words you made up when you were a kid, etc. Here, you are into the realm of security-by-obscurity, which for this application is probably OK.
-Just whichever system you pick should look like the concatenation of random words to an attacker who doesn't know your secret algorithm.
+We internally discussed easier-to-remember password systems, like interwoven lines from famous poems, words you made up when you were a kid, etc. Here, you are into the realm of security-by-obscurity.
+Whichever system you pick should look like the concatenation of random words to an attacker who doesn't know your secret algorithm.
 For instance, picking a single line from an obscure poem isn't a great idea, since words 3 through 10 probably supply almost no entropy.
 Concatenating